 - “What are the biggest issues people in this market are dealing with?”

 For instance, Gartner is interested in keeping up with all the players in a software category that they cover through what is referred to as an analyst briefing.
-Vendors give presentations to Gartner on their product, company, and strategy, usually through some web meeting, and Gartner listens.
+Vendors give Gartner presentations on their product, company, and strategy, usually through some web meetings, and Gartner listens.
 This is explained in the following quote from Gartner.